 Let’s face it, if you go directly to a top-chef-quality cookware set it can reach the thousand dollars value.
 But there is no need to spend a fortune in pans.
-The key of this dilemma is to assign a budget and a couple decisive factor.
+The key to this dilemma is to assign a budget and a couple of decisive factor.

 For example, the budget would be 200 dollars and for me it’s crucial that the set would be nonstick and dishwasher safe, then I’ll probably choose the Rachael Ray Hard Anodized set.

 If your budget is low you will have to have a lot of flexibility in your selection process.